askpt/dotfiles/README.md

 ## What is?

-dotfiles are a group of special files that store some important user settings like terminal options and plugins.
-Using this installation I can easily roam my settings across multiple machines, including macOS, Linux, WLS2 and GitHub Codespaces.
+dotfiles are a group of special files that store important user settings, such as terminal options and plugins.
+Using this installation, I can easily roam my settings across multiple machines, including macOS, Linux, WLS2, and GitHub Codespaces.
 This is possible due to [chezmoi](https://www.chezmoi.io).
-There are some settings that are specific for me, so use this repository as a guide.
+There are some settings that are specific to me, so use this repository as a guide.

 ## Prerequisites